michaelfong2017/email-plugins/eguard/data/README.md

 records of known sender emails and junk sender emails.

 For the working environment, VSCode together with VSCode extension `Remote - SSH` and VSCode extension `SQLite` is highly recommended.

+example.sql contains examples of common database tasks that admin has to accomplish.